 It comes down to home maintenance costs as against the cost of purchasing a home warranty.
 For most homes, a home warranty would be cheaper than a single costly repair that could set you back $1000.
 Plus for the cost of one or two repairs, you get a warranty that looks after all covered appliances and systems all year round.

 Still puzzled?
 Don’t be!

 If you feel you do not need a home warranty, then you definitely need one!
 Why?
-Because a home maintenance is way cheaper than having to pay for constant repair and replacement of things in your home and you are guaranteed peace of mind without having to run from pillar to post to get a suitable contractor or technician to see to your needs.
+Because home maintenance is way cheaper than having to pay for constant repair and replacement of things in your home.
+You are guaranteed peace of mind without having to run from pillar to post to get a suitable contractor or technician to see to your needs.